kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-04-mongodb/22-create-bootcamp-post.md

 // MORE CODE
 ```

+* **note** We add a `return` so we don't get the "headers already sent" error
+* **note** If you don't add a new email you'll get a duplicate key error for email too
 * Now instead of hanging
 * We get back a 400 Bad Request status and we see in the Response body success is `false`

 ## In a moment we'll create a custom error handler
 * We will also create a piece of middleware so we don't have to do a try/catch inside of every controller method
     - We'll wrap it inside a custom method
-* Above is the easiest way to handle errors
-    - But we'll refactor to make our code more efficient and safe us time when we add new things
+* Above is the easiest way to handle errors - But we'll refactor to make our code more efficient and save us time when we add new things
 ## Save Request with Content-Type header
 * So that when we use it again it will be just like it is now